-National Pit Bull Victim Awareness (NPBVA) is an ad hoc coalition of non-profit organizations, groups and individuals dedicated to putting an end to the attacks, suffering and loss of life of both people and animals due to the pit bull crisis in Canada and the U.S.
+National Pit Bull Victim Awareness (NPBVA) represents victims, groups and individuals dedicated to putting an end to the attacks, suffering and loss of life of both people and animals as a result of the pit bull crisis in North America.

 We believe breed specific legislation (BSL) is the most widely recognized and proven effective strategy to solving this issue.
 NPBVA supports responsible dog ownership for all breeds, with a primary focus on pit bull type dogs.

 We believe in the use of creative social media campaigns to increase public awareness and education about pit bull type dogs, and to advocate for the victims and their families.

 * Education and Awareness

 To inform the general public about the pit bull crisis in America today, and to increase awareness of the related scope of issues in the United States and Canada.

 * Outreach and Advocacy